 Creating original acronyms or mnemonic phrases, where you use the first letters of words within a phrase to form a name, can sharpen your brain and assist in remembering more.

 Let’s say you want to remember to buy an item you need from the supermarket.
-Picture the items on your shopping list balancing on parts of your body.
+Picture the items on your shopping list balancing on parts of your body through memory exercises.

-For example, imagine balancing an egg on your nose, a bottle of milk on your head or a package of cheese on your shoulder.
-It’s fan and you won’t forget that image.
+For example, imagine balancing an egg on your nose, a bottle of milk on your head, or a package of cheese on your shoulder.
+The strangeness of the image ensures you won’t forget it.

 Cramming is not always the best way to learn or remember things.
 Instead, review the information you want to learn or remember (statistics, foreign vocabulary, historical dates, scientific definitions, and so on) periodically over time.
 By spacing out your study sessions throughout the day, you learn more.